LincaMarius/ISAP-1_Computer_Project/README.md

 I used the same electronic components and kept the chip numbering from the original schematic.

 The original computer has a built-in power supply with a mains transformer and a linear regulator.

-The ISAP-1 computer can be powered using an external 5 Volt DC power source with a Barrel Jack or a USB type A connector.

 The operating mode of the SAP-1 computer is to set the "Programming" mode and edit the RAM memory contents, then switch to "Run" mode when the program is executed and the result is displayed on the digital display.